ychen215/parametric-bootstrap-EBL-intervals/output/README.md

-Please replace the contents of this file with relevant instructions for your repository or remove this file entirely.

-This directory would generally contain results of simulations or real data analyses.
-Also, intermediate output files might be placed here, cached to avoid having to rerun computationally-intensive steps of the workflow.
+This directory contains results of simulations and real data analyses.
+It includes both intermediate and final output, which avoids having to rerun the codes.